-The September 11 terrorist attacks of 2001 were the deadliest terrorist attacks in world history.
-They were orchestrated by the militant Islamist group al-Qaeda.
+The September 11 terrorist attacks, which took place in the northeastern United States in 2001, qualify as the deadliest terrorist attack in world history.
+They were orchestrated by the militant Islamist group al-Qaeda, led by Osama Bin Laden.

 One “consequence of the fear and suspicion that followed” the attacks was a spike in the number of hate crimes against Muslim Americans.